Waveguide

 Direction of Propagation

-As shown in the given diagram, there are two dimensions of the rectangular waveguide where one is the broad dimension and the second is the narrow dimension.
+As shown in the given diagram, there are two dimensions of the rectangular waveguide one is the broad dimension and the second is the narrow dimension.
 The broad dimension is denoted by “a” and the narrow is by “b”.
-In the wave guide the electric-field and the magnetic-field carry the signal from source to load.
-In this case electric-filed and the magnetic-field is perpendicular to each other and at the same time.
+In the waveguide, the electric field and the magnetic field carry the signal from source to load.
+In this case, the electric field and the magnetic field are perpendicular to each other and at the same time.
 These fields are perpendicular to the direction of propagation.
-Inside side the wave guide horizontal field is perpendicular to “a” and Vertical field is perpendicular to “b” according to the frequency both Horizontal and Vertical fields changes its amplitudes and direction as shown in the diagram.
+Inside side the waveguide horizontal field is perpendicular to “a” and the Vertical field is perpendicular to “b” according to the frequency both Horizontal and Vertical fields change their amplitudes and direction as shown in the diagram.

 Uses of Wave Guide: